Military OneSourceUpdated: March 28, 2021

 There is limited access for Coast Guard members as a result; many (if not all) Military OneSource options, “are only available to members of the Coast Guard when activated as part of the Department of the Navy under Title 10 authority, or after separation or retirement, from their separation date until 365 days past end of tour of service.”

-The official site adds that when there is qualifying Title 10 activation period and/or after separation or retirement, “Coast Guard service members and their families become eligible for all Military OneSource services”.
+The official site adds that when there is a qualifying Title 10 activation period and/or after separation or retirement, “Coast Guard service members and their families become eligible for all Military OneSource services”.
 The good news for Coast Guard members is that, like veterans, many options are offered by another agency–in the case of the Coast Guard it’s via something called CG SUPRT (call 855-CGSPRT toll free).

 Heather Maxey works at a non-profit that addresses military ineligibility.
 She is an Army spouse, and met her husband while working as a Health Educator at Fort Bragg.